 Here are 5 key points we want to make regarding distractions and attention to wrap this up:

 Your guests are going to be on and off their phones regardless of how engaging your program is.
 You might as well give them something to do when they pick it up (e.g. check bids).

 Guests who want to bid in the live auction will.
 Shutting down the silent auction does not turn silent auction bidders into live auction bidders (very different types of people bid in those).

 Want to see something uber-disruptive?
 Try shutting down your silent auction before your live auction starts and watch people get up to go out and try to checkout (yes this will happen).

-You want to minimize distractions in the room?
+Do you want to minimize distractions in the room?
 Keep people in their seats.
 How do you do that?
 Mobile bidding and shutting down the bar.
 Serve wine at the table during the program and prevent people from the back and forth to the bar.

-Knowing that your guests are going to "wander," you need to give them multiple touch points into your event (not just a paddle raise or live auction).
+Knowing that your guests are going to "wander," you need to give them multiple touchpoints into your event (not just a paddle raise or live auction).
 Silent auctions with mobile bidding can keep them stay connected to your event.
 Especially when you use a system like Handbid to push out broadcast messages to them regularly.